MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ## Step 12: [Setup] Rollout to a limited audience.

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, click [here](staged-rollout-for-graph-connectors.md).
+Know more about limited rollout [here](staged-rollout-for-graph-connectors.md).

 At this point, you are ready to create the connection for ServiceNow Knowledge.
 You can select the **Create** button, and the ServiceNow Knowledge Copilot connector will now start indexing articles from your ServiceNow account.